Central Children's Store on Lubyanka: The mechanical clock “Raketa”

-The largest mechanical clock “Raketa” ordered by Hals-Develment Public Company especially for the renovated shopping mall and designed by the oldest Russian watch-making factory “Raketa” were mounted on the main atrium wall.
+The clock “Raketa” ordered by Hals-Develment Public Company especially for the renovated shopping mall and designed by the Russian watch-making factory “Raketa” were mounted on the main atrium wall.
 The technical design and installation of the monumental mechanism took 6 months.
-The engineers offered over 100 sketches before choosing the final design.

 The clockwork weighs over 4.5 tons and consists of 5,000 parts, made of steel, aluminum, titanium and coated with gold.
 The operating mechanism of the clock reaches the size of 6 by 7 meters and consists of 21 gears, a 4-meter balance anchors wheel and a 13-meter pendulum with a diameter of 3 meters.
-The mirror surface of the pendulum acts as an aspherical mirror, creating an optical effect.
-The main clock mechanism is located on the fifth floor level and can be observed in detail.

-The time in the clock of the “Central Children's Store on Lubyanka” regulated by the planetary mechanism and corrected with the help of an innovative electronic device, and the mechanism automatically started by a horizontal pendulum.
-No other working clockwork mechanism in the world has gears of such significant size.
+The time in the clock of the “Central Children's Store on Lubyanka” regulated by the planetary mechanism and corrected with the help of an innovative electronic device.

 Museum of Childhood

 The Museum of Childhood opened its doors in 2015 together with the public opening of the shopping mall after reconstruction.
-The exposition, located on the 7th floor of the legendary building in Lubyanka, features more than 1,500 item: toys and original objects of the era, which were once sold and bought in “the Children's World” department store.
+The exposition, located on the 7th floor of the building features more than 1,500 item: toys and original objects of the era, which were once sold and bought in “the Children's World” department store.

-The museum exposition is built on contrasts: modern technologies help to tell about the past.
-Watching the 3D-mapping show the guests of the Museum of Childhood are transported in time to the department store of the 1950-1980s and learn the history of Soviet toys, which bind more than one generation.

 Each visitor can take part in the development of the Museum donating a toy, bought once in the store.